Sergio0831/frontend-quiz-master/README.md

 ## Installation

-1. Download the plugin zip file from the [releases page](https://github.com/Sergio0831/frontend-quiz-master).
+1. Download the plugin zip file from the [repo page](https://github.com/Sergio0831/frontend-quiz-master).
 2. In your WordPress admin dashboard, go to `Plugins > Add New`.
 3. Click `Upload Plugin` and choose the downloaded zip file.
 4. Click `Install Now` and then `Activate`.